Hirokazu Kore-eda: Career

 Before becoming a director, Kore-eda worked as an assistant director on television documentaries.
 He directed his first television documentary, Lessons from a Calf, in 1991.
 He directed several other documentary films thereafter.

-Kore-eda's 1994 documentary August without Him depicts his friendship with AIDS sufferer Hirata Yutaka.
-It follows Kore-eda as he meets Yutaka and films his life between 1992 and 1994.
-The first Japanese to admit he contracted the disease via homosexual contact, Yutaka speaks openly about his condition.
+Kore-eda's 1994 documentary August without Him depicts his friendship with Hirata Yutaka, who had HIV/AIDS.
+Filmed between 1992 and 1994, it depicts Yutaka activism as the first Japanese person to publicly admit having contracted the disease as a homosexual.
 The film ends with his condition having deteriorated.
-Yutaka died of AIDS complications on May 29, 1994.
+Yutaka died of AIDS complications on 29 May 1994.

-At the 1995 Venice Film Festival, Kore-eda's first fiction feature film, Maborosi, won a Golden Osella for Best Cinematography.
+Kore-eda's first fiction feature film, Maborosi (1995), premiered at the 52nd Venice International Film Festival.
+It won the Golden Osella for Best Cinematography.
 At the first Buenos Aires International Festival of Independent Cinema in 1999, he won awards for Best Film and Best Screenplay for his film After Life.

 In 2005, Kore-eda won the Blue Ribbon Awards for Best Film and Best Director for his film Nobody Knows.
 His 2008 film Still Walking also earned accolades, including Best Director at the 2009 Asian Film Awards and the Golden Ástor for Best Film at the 2008 Mar del Plata International Film Festival.

 Kore-eda's 2013 film Like Father, Like Son premiered and was nominated for the Palme d'Or at the 2013 Cannes Film Festival.
 It did not win, but it won the Jury Prize and a commendation from the Ecumenical Jury.
 In October 2013, the film won the Rogers People's Choice Award at the 2013 Vancouver International Film Festival.

 Kore-eda's 2015 film Our Little Sister was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival.
 His 2016 film After the Storm debuted to critical acclaim at the 2016 Cannes Film Festival in the Un Certain Regard category.
 For his work on it, Kore-eda won Best Director at the Yokohama Film Festival.
-He won Best Film and Best Director Japan Academy Prizes for his 2017 film The Third Murder, which also screened in the main competition of the 74th Venice International Film Festival.
+He won Best Film and Best Director at the Japan Academy Prizes for his 2017 film The Third Murder, which also screened in the main competition of the 74th Venice International Film Festival.